All Episodes

 And if you don't have the right to keep the fruits of your labor, what other rights do you have?

-The bottom line is this the only thing that a freedom loving party, if freedom loving movement can offer people in the aspect of their relationship with the state is freedom and responsibility that goes with it.
+The only thing that a freedom-loving party, a freedom-loving movement, can offer people in the aspect of their relationship with the state is freedom and responsibility that goes with it.

-Democrats say, don't worry about being responsible, and by the way, we'll take your freedom as well while we're at it.
+And by the way, we'll take your freedom as well while we're at it.

 One more hour coming up on this open line Friday.

-High atop the Northern Command Tower, as they say.
+I'm Jason Lewis in for El Rushbo, high atop the Northern Command Tower, as they say.

-Watching that Al Frank and Norm Coleman Center race for you as well.
+Watching that Al Frank and Norm Coleman center race for you as well.

 We'll take more calls on that, more calls on the bailout.